Drehersoft

 Restoring the data

-button to update the display - Type in
+4. (optional) Tap the ON button to update the display

 HP48 files are shared as ZIP files.
 Microsoft Windows has built-in support for ZIP files, sometimes referred to as “Compressed Folders”.
 However, Windows does not implement proper support for international letters in file names that are inside of ZIP files, even though ZIP files have supported international letters since 2006.
 This is why some letters such as ½, √, ∑, and ≤ are converted to boxes, lines, or other incorrect letters.